-David Greenberg profiled in the NYT
+David Greenberg profiled in the NYTHistorians in the News

 “When I was a kid,” David Greenberg recalled in a recent e-mail, “my perceptions of Nixon were shaped as much by ‘Saturday Night Live’ and songs like ‘Ohio’ (‘Tin soldiers and Nixon coming. . . . ’) as by political journalism, which I didn’t read until I was older.”
 In the intervening years, Greenberg, whose book “Nixon’s Shadow: The History of an Image” was published in 2003, has had plenty of opportunity to consider the various ways we view the presidency...

 comments powered by Disqus

 - A military cemetery whose African American history is hidden in plain sight in Philadelphia

 - Texas Senate increases education board's textbook veto power